-- 4. Slowly jog the Z-axis down (-Z) until it's 0.04 in.
+- PathPilot.
+If a tool was loaded into the spindle, or even commanded in PathPilot, the Z offset would account for the programmed tool length. - Slowly jog the Z-axis down (-Z) until it's 0.04 in.
 (1 mm) from the workpiece. - 5.
 Put a piece of paper on the workpiece.

-6. While moving the paper back-and-forth across the workpiece, slowly step the Z-axis down (-Z) until you feel a light pull on the piece of paper.
+While moving the paper back-and-forth across the workpiece, slowly step the Z-axis down (-Z) until you feel a light pull on the piece of paper.
 This indicates that the paper is contacting the spindle.

 Note: It's easier to use step jogging for this task.
-For information on step jogging, see "About Step Jogging" (page 165).
+For information on step jogging, see "About Step Jogging" (page 163).